Where did the phrase "Jiminy Christmas" come from? See the answer and more Christmas trivia!

 “Jimmy Christmas” or “Jiminy Christmas” is a direct reference to Jesus Christ and dates back to 1664, when it was first recorded as “Gemini,” a twist on the Latin phrase Jesu domini.
 The name of the Walt Disney character Jiminy Cricket was probably based on this phrase!

 Where Does “Godspeed” Come From?

-This dates back to a 15th–century song sung by English ploughmen on Plough Monday, the first Monday after Twelfth Day, the end of the Christmas holidays.
+This dates back to a 15th–century song sung by English ploughmen on Plough Monday, the first Monday after Twelfth Day, which marked the end of the Christmas holidays.
 Before farm laborers went back to the fields, they dressed all in white and went from door to door drawing a plough and soliciting “plough money” to spend on a last celebration.
 The song lyric “Godspeed the plough” expressed a wish for success and prosperity and was soon shortened to just “Godspeed.”

 What is the Origin of “Yuletide”?

 The word Yuletide originated from the word Yule, which was recorded in Latin writings as early as A.D.
 726. At that time, the form of the word was guili.
 Both terms refer to a 12-day pagan feast celebrated around the time of year that has come to be known as the Christmas season.
 Discover more about the Yule Log.

 This answer might surprise you!
 No, it’s not because people were too lazy to write “Christmas.”
 In the Greek language used by the early church, the letter “C” for Christ or Christos was the letter “chi” or “X” (pronounced ‘kye’).
 Christ’s name was often represented with the first two letters of the name “Christos”—’chi’ and ‘rho.”
 This looks like an X with a small p on the top as shown below.